felipeam86/cachesql/README.md

    as much as possible.
 2. We don't want to overload our databases with the same query several times.
 We don't always have the luxury to have dedicated DBs for data analysis and sometimes have to query production DBs.
-   I know, it sucks... but that's life and we want to keep a helthy relationship with whomever is in charge of the DBs.
+   I know, it sucks... but that's life, and we want to keep a healthy relationship with whomever is in charge of the DBs.
-3. Let's face it, we don't all work in perfect environments, infrastructure sometimes fail and we loose access to the databases.
+3. Let's face it, we don't all work in perfect environments, infrastructure sometimes fail, and we loose access to the databases.